Cryptography

 Hardware Single-photon source + polariser Entangled photon pair source

-Deployment maturity Commercially available (Toshiba, ID Quantique) Experimental / satellite demonstrations
+Deployment maturity Commercially available (Toshiba, ID Quantique) Experimental / fiber and satellite demonstrations

 China's Micius satellite (launched 2016) demonstrated intercontinental QKD over 7,600 km via satellite relay — circumventing the optical fibre distance limitation with free-space quantum channels between ground stations.
+In March 2026, China extended this approach with a QKD link between Beijing and South Africa — the first ultra-secure quantum connection into the southern hemisphere.
 Source

 📏